-The focus of the Review is the lands designated "Rural Area" within the Kleinburg-Nashville Community Plan Area - Official Plan Amendment No. 601, as amended.
-The scope of the study entails examining the Rural Area within the broader context of the Kleinburg Community and surrounding area.
-The Kleinburg-Nashville Community Plan Area and its Rural Area lands are shown on Map 1.
+The main focus of the Review are the lands designated "Rural Area" and the "Nashville Core Area", as identified on Map 1, within the Kleinburg-Nashville Community Plan Area - Official Plan Amendment No. 601, as amended.
+The scope of the study entails examining the Kleinburg-Nashville Community Plan and surrounding area.
+The Kleinburg-Nashville Community Plan Area is shown on Map 1.